LSSTDESC/qp/docs/user_guide/parameterizations/mixmod.md

 - `nsamples`: The number of samples to generate from each distribution, by default 1000.
 - `random_state`: The random state to provide to {py:meth}`qp.Ensemble.rvs`, by default None.

-- uses sampling and then the scikitlearn GuassianMixture to fit the sampled distributions
+This conversion method uses the {py:meth}`qp.Ensemble.rvs` to sample `nsamples` data points from each of the input distributions.
+Then it uses `sklearn.mixture.GaussianMixture` to estimate the parameters of a Gaussian mixture model distribution for each of the distributions.

 ## Known issues

-- currently the Gaussian mixed model parameterization `rvs()` method is not functional.
-This also means that converting Gaussian mixed model `Ensembles` to other types of `Ensembles` via conversion methods that use sampling will not work.
+Currently the `rvs()` method of the Gaussian mixed model parameterization is not functional.
+This also means that converting Gaussian mixed model `Ensembles` to other types of `Ensembles` via conversion methods that use sampling will not work (i.e. converting to a histogram via the 'samples' method).

-- figure of what an example of this parameterization looks like
-- how to make an ensemble
-- how to convert an ensemble to this parameterization
-  - will do it without any arguments but optional arguments are: `ncomps`, `nsamples`, `random_state`
-- details of how this parameterization works
-- any known issues